 ***COMP: Insert “End 7.0” tab

+***COMP: Insert “End 5.0” tab

 Summary

 In this chapter, we started by examining the basic parts of multithreaded programs: the Thread class, which represents an independent point of control in a program, and the ThreadPool, which encourages efficient allocation and scheduling of threads to multiple CPUs.
 However, these APIs are low-level entities that are difficult to work with directly.
 Starting with Version 4.0, the Microsoft .NET Framework provides the Parallel Extensions library, which includes the Task Parallel Library (TPL) and Parallel LINQ (PLINQ).
 Both provide new APIs for creating and scheduling units of work represented by Task objects, executing loops in parallel using Parallel.For() and Parallel.ForEach(), and automatically parallelizing LINQ queries with AsParallel().